fileshare-go/fileshare/README.md

 On both server and client side, both download and upload, **fileshare** will check the `sha256sum` value automatically

 # How to use?
-Each fileshare needs a `settings.yml` file, which should contains below parts
+Each fileshare needs a `settings.yml` file in the `same folder with fileshare`, which should contains below parts

 ``` yaml
 address: 127.0.0.1:60011